Last updated: November 19, 2023

 - Strengthened EU global leadership.

 The EU’s development strategy is outlined in the European Consensus on Development from 2017.
 The Consensus aims to improve the effectiveness of EU development policy through performance-based budget support and underlines the EU’s intention to combine traditional development assistance with other resources, including private sector investments and domestic resource mobilization.
+The EU also aims to make development funding from different European countries more effective by deepening the cooperation between national governments.
 Its overarching objectives are poverty reduction and alignment with the 2030 Agenda for Sustainable Development.
 The objectives have been translated into four frameworks for action:

 - People – human development and dignity, which includes education, nutrition, health, access to water, decent work, and human rights;